Sheamus: The Brawling Brutes (2021–2023)

 As part of the 2021 Draft, Sheamus was drafted to the SmackDown brand.
-In November, Sheamus formed an alliance with Ridge Holland, after Holland would refer to him as his idol and help Sheamus win his matches.
+In November, Sheamus allied with Ridge Holland, after Holland would refer to him as his idol and help Sheamus win his matches.
 At the Day 1 event on 1 January 2022, he and Holland teamed up to defeat Cesaro and Ricochet.
 At Royal Rumble on 29 January, Sheamus entered at No. 17 but was eliminated by Bad Bunny.
 In March, they entered a feud with The New Day (Kofi Kingston and Xavier Woods), where on the 11 March episode of SmackDown, Sheamus and Holland would introduce Butch as part of their stable.
 On the second night of WrestleMania 38 on April 3, Sheamus and Holland defeated Kingston and Woods in a quick match.
 At Money in the Bank on 2 July, Sheamus competed in the Money in the Bank ladder match, which was won by Theory.
 On the 29 July episode of SmackDown, Sheamus faced Drew McIntyre in a "Good Old Fashioned Donnybrook" to determine the #1 contender for the Undisputed WWE Universal Championship at Clash at the Castle, but lost.

 "Sheamus won over the crowd with his performance, but Gunther won the match ...
 Even in defeat, he left the ring to a standing ovation."